presslabs/toplytics/toplytics/readme.txt

 == Upgrade Notice ==

 = 3.0 =
-With this version, Toplytics uses Google Analytics API v3.0.
+Starting this version, Toplytics uses Google Analytics API v3.0.
 This is a major update and you need to re-authenticate with Google Analytics for the plugin to work!

 = 2.0 =
 The option `Display posts in real time` will let you get the results from one JSON file with JavaScript code.
 All HTML code is generated dynamically and as a result, the SEO will be affected.